Interface RowObjectFilterModel<ROW_OBJECT>

 All Known Implementing Classes:

-AddressArrayTableModel, AddressBasedTableModel, AddressPreviewTableModel, AddressSetTableModel, AlignedObjectBasedPreviewTableModel, CustomLoadingAddressTableModel, DbSmallTableModel, EmptyThreadedTableModel, FunctionXrefsTableModel, GhidraProgramTableModel, IncomingReferencesTableModel, ProgramLocationPreviewTableModel, ProjectDataTableModel, ReferencesFromTableModel, TableChooserTableModel, TableModelWrapper, ThreadedTableModel, ThreadedTableModelStub
+AddressArrayTableModel, AddressBasedTableModel, AddressPreviewTableModel, AddressSetTableModel, AlignedObjectBasedPreviewTableModel, BSimApplyResultsTableModel, BSimExecutablesSummaryModel, BSimMatchResultsModel, BSimOverviewModel, CustomLoadingAddressTableModel, DbSmallTableModel, EmptyThreadedTableModel, FunctionXrefsTableModel, GhidraProgramTableModel, IncomingReferencesTableModel, MemoryMatchTableModel, ProgramLocationPreviewTableModel, ProjectDataTableModel, ReferencesFromTableModel, TableChooserTableModel, TableModelWrapper, ThreadedTableModel, ThreadedTableModelStub

 public interface RowObjectFilterModel<ROW_OBJECT> extends RowObjectTableModel<ROW_OBJECT>